RKMlab/perf/README.md

                         bp)
   -f <FILE>, --filter-seq-ids <FILE>
   -F <FILE>, --target-seq-ids <FILE>
-  -g <FILE>, --gff-input <FILE>, --annotate <FILE>
-                        GFF input file for annotation --gene-attribute <STR>
-                        Attribute key for geneId --up-promoter <INT>   Upstream distance(bp) from TSS to be considered as promoter region.
-Default 1000 --down-promoter <INT>
-                        Downstream distance(bp) from TSS to be considered as promoter region.
-Default 1000 --version             show program's version number and exit
+  --version             show program's version number and exit
 ```
 The details of each option are given below: